cisc3130/1-vector/Readme.md

 Your code must be readable, with comments, meaningful variable names, proper indentation, and formatting.

+mention @dkaterenchuk and @rivlev in the pull request

 # Your code must compile and run.
 Code that does not compile will receive a grade of zero.